Tesla Model 3 vs BYD Seal: EV Comparison in Indonesia

 Which is cheaper to charge?

-Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
-Because the BYD Seal carries the larger battery, a full charge from empty needs more total energy than the Tesla Model 3 — though the cost to charge the same span (say 20% to 80%) depends on the percentage, not the battery size.
-For exact side-by-side figures, open the comparison tool prefilled with both cars in Indonesia.
+- Charging cost depends mainly on battery capacity and the electricity rate used, not on the brand.
+Because the BYD Seal carries the larger battery, a full charge from empty needs more total energy than the Tesla Model 3, though the cost to charge the same span (say 20% to 80%) depends on the percentage, not the battery size.
+Exact side-by-side figures for Indonesia are on this site's comparison tool.